How Cultural Awareness Can Improve Branding

 Influence of Culture on Marketing through Common Theories

 There are different cultural theories that would give you a deeper understanding of cultural sensitivities and how social definitions impact the buying behaviors of your target audiences.

 Genders in society also greatly impact the perception and social viewpoint of your target audiences.
 Marketers must be aware of the gender roles in society and transform their brand marketing accordingly.
 It might sound weird, but when you depict strong and opinionated women in a patriarchal society would make your brand seem too Western for them to be accepted.
 Some cultures expect their women to be modest instead of outspoken.
 Such advertisements could offend the pre-established perceptions of society about how women should behave.
 In developing countries, feminism has become a thing now, so if your brand stands with this ideology, it would be great marketing.
 So, gender issues in any society are essential to consider, as they could have a positive or negative impact on your brand.

 Individualism vs. Collectivism

 People see your brand differently in different cultures, and they may have different expectations of your brand.
-Considering the local cultures, you must localize your brand that caters to the core needs of your target customers.
+Considering the local cultures, you must localize your brand that cater to the core needs of your target customers.
 You must add more cultural elements to your brand and marketing to capture customers’ attention faster and make them build lasting relationships with your brand.
-People are more interested in your brand when it gives them a sense of belonging by sharing the same values.
+People are more interested in your brand when sharing the same values gives them a sense of belonging.
 It would also make your brand look more familiar to target audiences, and they will feel comfortable buying from you.
 So, it’s high time for marketers to put their cultural understanding into action and market their brands more successfully to the target audience.